andrewcooke/uncode/README.md

   the second most common letter, etc.

-* the "score" of the guess is calculated by adding together the log weights of the different n-grams (this is a value roughly proportional to the probability that the plaintext comes from the same source as the reference text).
+* the "score" of the guess is calculated by adding together the log weights of the different n-grams it contains (this is a value roughly proportional to the probability that the plaintext comes from the same source as the reference text).

 * the score may also include whole words (if `--words` is given) and may weight different degrees of n-grams differently (`--weight`).